Bridge of Allan: Churches

 There are two churches in the village, built opposite each other at the junction of Keir Street and Fountain Road.
 These are St Saviour's Episcopal church built in 1857, and the Church of Scotland's Bridge of Allan Parish Church, notable for some of its internal fittings being designed by Charles Rennie Mackintosh in 1904.
 In 2004, there were two Church of Scotland congregations; Chalmers Church on Henderson Street, which has since been turned into flats, and Holy Trinity, on Keir Street.
 These churches united to form Bridge of Allan Parish Church, in what was the Holy Trinity building on Keir Street.

 The current minister of Bridge of Allan Parish Church is Rev'd Dan Harper, who was ordained and inducted to the charge in January 2016.
 He also serves as chaplain to both Bridge of Allan Primary, and Wallace High School.

 Outside Bridge of Allan, on the A9 road to Dunblane, is Lecropt Kirk (also Church of Scotland).
 Historically, this church served the entirely rural parish of Lecropt, west of Bridge of Allan.

 Community

-Bridge of Allan has an increasingly active community with a number of residents giving their time for various volunteer groups.
+Bridge of Allan has various active volunteer and community groups.
 In 2022, The Friends of Bridge of Allan were awarded The Queen's Award for Voluntary Service for service to the community and Discover Bridge of Allan was established as a community development trust with a focus on community wealth building, sustainability and inclusivity.